Agathe48/robot_mission_3/README.md

 The grid size and the waste density are defined and can be modified in `tools/tools_constants.py`.

-The main code can be launched by running the following command:
+The main code can be launched by running the following command.
+It is advised to set the variable `DEBUG_MODE` in `tools/tools_constants.py` to false, to avoid many prints for debug.

 ```bash
 python run.py
 ```

-It can also be launched with the visualisation by running the following command:
+The main code can also be launched with the visualisation by running the following command:

 ```bash
 python server.py